 Edward W. Pell Graduate Fellowships

 Fort Ticonderoga offers four graduate fellowships for students seeking a practical, hands-on internship experience at a historic site and museum with cutting-edge programs.
-Positions have already been granted for June 12-August 18, 2017.
+Positions available June 10-August 16, 2019, include research fellowships in Exhibitions, Education, and Collections.

 Fort Ticonderoga seeks graduate students in museum studies, art history, decorative arts, museum education, public history, history, American studies, or military history.
 Fellows will need to be self-motivated and able to work independently as well as contribute to a dedicated team to create and develop ground-breaking exhibitions and programs for a diverse audience.
 Qualified undergraduates are welcome to apply.

 While working individually with their project supervisors, fellows will also meet and work together throughout the two-month experience.
-Fellows will have an opportunity to work with the Fort’s professional staff as part of our team-approach to all major projects.
-Professional development opportunities during the internships will include visits from outside scholars and field trips.
+Fellows will have an opportunity to work with Fort Ticonderoga's professional staff as part of our team-approach to all major projects.
+Professional development opportunities during the fellowships will include visits from outside scholars and field trips.
 In general, project-specific work will encompass about 50% of the fellow’s time.
 The remaining half will be taken up with day-to-day tasks in their department, providing a wide-ranging experience working at a historic site and museum.

 Fort Ticonderoga is an independent, not-for-profit educational institution open to the public since 1909.
-The Edward W. Pell Graduate Fellowships at Fort Ticonderoga in 2017 are made possible with support from the Edward W. Pell Education Endowment at Fort Ticonderoga and other generous individual donors.
+The Edward W. Pell Graduate Fellowships at Fort Ticonderoga in 2019 are made possible with support from the Edward W. Pell Education Endowment at Fort Ticonderoga and other generous individual donors.
 Funding for the Museum Education Fellowship came from a 2019 grant from the Champlain Valley National Heritage Partnership.